 We used to have a small flock of Jacob sheep for their fleece, but I took the decision a few years back to sell some of them.
 We are now down to five sheep, two Jacob and three Suffolk Mules.
 These are largely used for grazing management.
 However, I will continue to use the unwanted fleeces of other Jacob owners to produce my knitting yarn and we have historically enjoyed strong wool sales.

 We have a small flock of hens.
 The younger ones are laying well, but the older ladies tend to lay more sporadically.
-We have one amazing hen who is over six years old and she still lays an egg for us every other day.
-Her name is Maude and she is a very special lady.
-For the ladies who do not lay anymore, of which there are be a few, they will be allowed to live out their days, as they have worked hard producing eggs for us and they deserve to enjoy a relaxing retirement.
+For the ladies who do not lay anymore, of which there are quite a few, they will be allowed to live out their days, as they have worked hard producing eggs for us and they deserve to enjoy a relaxing retirement.

 This summer has been so challenging.
 It has been warm and we have had had extended periods of drought.
 After last year's drought, when we had no grass to feed our sheep and donkeys, this year we have had a reasonable amount of grass.
 This has made maintaining our donkeys' weight very challenging.
 Donkeys gain weight much more easily than horses and, of course, this is bad for their health.
 We hope that during this coming winter we will be able to slowly get them back into shape.

-On a positive note, we have taken a small paddock below our house and we are in the process of creating a Bee and Butterfly garden with some edibles, designed using permaculture principles.
+On a positive note, we have taken a small paddock below our house and we are in the process of creating a bee and butterfly garden with some edibles, designed using permaculture principles.
 The garden has come on by leaps and bounds.
 Far from finished, but you can already see that the bees and butterflies are benefiting immensely.

-We began hosting workaways four years ago and we have loved every minute of it.
+We began hosting workaways almost five years ago and we have loved every minute of it.
 We have met many wonderful people, learned so many new things and made lots of new friends along the way.

 Help with Eco Projects